List of East Bengal FC coaches: Record for foreign coaches

+Note: Penalty shoot-out wins or losses are counted as draws, as per the official standard.

 Foreign support staff for East Bengal

 In 2003–04 season, East Bengal brought in South African Kevin Jackson as the physical trainer for the team ahead of participating in the 2003 ASEAN Club Championship.
 He was the first foreign physical trainer that the club has ever hired.
 The club had appointed many foreign physical trainers since then.
 In 2015–16, East Bengal appointed their former defender Kenyan Sammy Omollo as the assistant coach of the team, the first foreign personnel to take charge of that role.

 Accolades

 I-League Coach of the Month

 In the 2019–20 I-League season, the AIFF had introduced the I-League Coach of the Month award, given to the best Coach of an I-League side for the month.
 The first award was awarded to East Bengal coach Alejandro Menendez for the month of December – 2019, as he managed to stay undefeated for the month with 2 wins and 2 draws.